cloudspace/rubberband_flamethrower/README.md

 Pre-Requisites
 =======================
 This script has been written with ruby 1.9.3 in mind.
 It requires two gems: httparty and active_support.
+Httparty is used to send commands to the Elastic Search server.
+Active Support is used for it's JSON library in core_ext.

 To run the inserter:
 =======================